hrishikeshSuresh/evmone/docs/efficient_gas_calculation_algorithm.md

    - `SELFDESTRUCT`,
    - an instruction directly preceding `JUMPDEST`.

-2. The following instructions _start_ a basic block:
+2. A basic block _starts_ right before the following instructions:
    - `JUMPDEST`,
    - the first instruction in the code,
    - an instruction directly after an instruction that has ended previous basic block.

+A basic block is a shortest sequence of instructions such that a basic block starts before the first instruction and ends after the last.
 ## Algorithm

-The algorithm for calculating gas and checking stack requirements precomputes the values for basic blocks and during execution the checks are done once per block.
+The algorithm for calculating gas and checking stack requirements precomputes the values for basic blocks and during execution the checks are done only once per block.

 ### Collecting requirements for basic blocks

-For a basic block we need to collect following information:
+For a basic block we need to collect the following information:

 - total base gas required by instructions,
 - the stack height required (the minimum stack height needed to execute